Browsed by

 Put the potato cubes in a microwave-safe dish, cover it with vented plastic wrap, and microwave for 1 minute.
 Set it aside.

-Crumble the bouillon cube into the milk, then slowly whisk that into the simmering flour mixture.
+Mix 1 tsp Better Than Bouillon Chicken into the milk, then slowly whisk that into the simmering flour mixture.
 When the thickened milk/flour mixture is creamy, stir in the bacon/crab mixture, potatoes, and creamed corn.
 Thin out the soup with a little more milk if it is too thick for your taste.

 Season the soup with salt and pepper and let it simmer for about 10 minutes.
-Serve garnished with chives or dill, if desired.

 Tuesday’s Red Bean Soup